 In order to prepare for the show, Kennedy bought a used pair of figure skates and rented private ice so he could learn to skate.
 “I was bruised.
 I wore my hockey pads for about a month because I was going down and down,” he recalled.
 “Then I had to get new blades for the skates but they still had the big toe pick on them.
 Kaitlyn suggested I get the toe pick zipped off a little bit because we would not need it and well, it was like the pig is out of the house.
 Such freedom!”

 “He was so happy.
 He learned how to skate in the hardest blades.
 He learned how to fall.
 He is a smart competitor,” Weaver added.
 Kennedy has learned many figure skating moves and the lingo — Mohawks, twizzles, etc. all now roll off his tongue with ease.

 “Our strategy is to market ourselves as the ice dancers.
 But, we have the ability do to do everything so we are showing a broad range,” said Weaver when asked how they plan to conquer their rivals.
 “I think our emphasis is on the quality of the skating, the intricacy of the steps, how closely we can skate together — things that are valued in ice dance.
 He can lift me above his head —we all know that — but what Sheldon has is an incredible run of the blade, which is very special so I want to highlight that.
 He is also an incredible entertainer.

-We look forward to what this duo will bring to week 3.
+We look forward to what Weaver and Kennedy will bring to Week 3.
 The show airs live on Oct.
 3 at 8 p.m.
 (EST) on the CBC network.